dark-voyage/manager/README.md

-# manager
+# UwUcrafter
-The minecraft server manager
+The minecraft server manager for UwUssimo's Minecraft Server